mitogen-hq/mitogen/docs/api.rst

     :param bool install_watcher:
-        If :data:`True`, an additional thread is started to monitor the lifetime of the main thread, triggering :py:meth:`shutdown` automatically in case the user forgets to call it, or their code crashed.
+        If :data:`True`, an additional thread is started to monitor the lifetime of the main thread, triggering :meth:`shutdown` automatically in case the user forgets to call it, or their code crashed.